Midgard-Public/Midgard-Theory-Of-Layer-Separated-Midjourney-Prompting/README.md

 Suggested use case:

 Copy the contents of Theory.txt into your chat gpt instance and add your request for prompts at the bottom.

+IMPORTANT NOTE:

+THIS ONLY WORKS WITH CHATGPT 4.0 WHICH IS NOT CURRENTLY FREE